dennyzhang/maintain-github-repos/README.md

 I’m fine to do it with no return for several years.
 But talking about even longer, I can't find the good incentives.

 ### Puzzle2<a id="sec-1-1-2" name="sec-1-1-2"></a>

+If we can run opensource as a business, it can last for a long run.

+But what're the opportunties for individuals or small teams in open source community?

+### Puzzle3<a id="sec-1-1-3" name="sec-1-1-3"></a>

 Deriving a product from a public open source project looks quite promising.